Explore Georgia Tours

 Autumn (September–October)

 Many locals consider this Georgia's finest season.
-The Rtveli grape harvest transforms Kakheti into a celebration, temperatures moderate, and autumn colors paint the mountains.
+The Rtveli grape harvest turns Kakheti into one long celebration, temperatures moderate, and autumn colors paint the mountains.

-• September: Rtveli (grape harvest) begins — participate in pressing and tasting
+• September: Rtveli (grape harvest) begins, and you can join the pressing and tasting

 • October: Golden vineyards, Tbilisoba festival, comfortable hiking weather